clobrano/clobrano.github.io/_posts/blog/2019-10-01-guadec-a-month-after.md

 - **better do it upstream**, e.g. what was already proposed and accepted upstream, like different padding/sizing and other stylistic ideas,
 - **here be dragons**, frankly quite clear already.

-I liked how **the discussion grew from skeptical to interested**.
-A better theme API is useful for third party themes as well as for apps developers[^4].
+I liked how **the discussion grew from skeptical to interested**, with the BoF extended a couple of hours more because we were all focused in pushing this forward and convinced that better theme APIs are useful for third party themes as well as for apps developers[^4].

 ## Follow up

-An initial organization and work regarding Vendor Themes, renamed *Vendor Styles*, has started immediatly:
+An initial organization and work regarding Vendor Themes, renamed *Vendor Styles*, has started immediately:

-- A [dedicated topic](https://discourse.gnome.org/t/gtk-adwaita-and-vendor-styles/1641) in GNOME discourse, for discussion and coordination.
+- A [dedicated topic](https://discourse.gnome.org/t/gtk-adwaita-and-vendor-styles/1641) in GNOME discourse, for discussion and coordination on goals and first steps.
 - Initiative for [reviewing the use of custom colors in gtk apps](https://gitlab.gnome.org/GNOME/Initiatives/issues/11).
 - [Improved documentation](https://gitlab.gnome.org/GNOME/gtk/commits/wip/jimmac/document-public-colors)